 And as my son Clif has taught me, everyone responds differently when anxiety hits.

 Over the years, he’s also taught me a lot about triggers, symptoms and responses.
-He’s given me permission to share some of that in this piece.
-Not because it was the first thing on our 2021 agenda but, after a few conversations (and text messages), we agreed that it would help parents of college students to respond better and help their student to soar!
+He’s given me permission to share some of that in this piece because after a few conversations (and text messages), we agreed that it would help parents of college students to respond better and help their student to soar.

-According to a new report by the SERU (Student Experience in the Research University) Consortium cited in a recent Inside Higher Ed article, “About one-third of undergraduate, graduate and professional school students screened during the summer were found to have depression or anxiety, or both, which is a higher rate than seen in years past."
+According to a report by the SERU (Student Experience in the Research University) Consortium cited by Inside Higher Ed, “About one-third of undergraduate, graduate and professional school students screened during the summer were found to have depression or anxiety, or both, which is a higher rate than seen in years past."